-Harrison's Fund is named after our eldest son; a charming and cheeky little man.
+Harrison's Fund is a charity named after our eldest son; a charming and cheeky little man.
 He's single-minded when he's set himself a goal: from cutting Daddy's hair to being a perfect gentleman at Aunty Charlie's wedding.
 Everyone who meets him loves his winning smile, his engaging character and the devilish twinkle in his eye.

 To most people Harrison looks completely healthy.
 But on the inside, our powerful little boy is struggling.
 His muscles are deteriorating at an alarming rate.
 Because he has Duchenne Muscular Dystrophy.